How to apply for a licence, when you need a licence, licence conditions and records you must keep.

 You don’t need a licence to hold an animal gathering if:

-- all the animals come from one premises
+- animals are dispersed from one holding

 Get an animal gatherings licence

-Send the completed forms to the regional veterinary lead at your local APHA office.
+Send the completed forms to APHA.

 - the times when the licensed premises will be open to receive animals